aws/aws-sam-cli/designs/resource_metadata_overriding.md

 What will be changed?
 ---------------------

-To start, we will add support for processing metadata from CDK applications:
+To start, we will add support for processing Resource Metadata that is embedded into the template:
 SAM CLI will add a processing step on the templates it reads.
-This will consist of reading the template and for each resource reading the metadata and replacing values as specified.
+This will consist of reading the template and for each resource reading the Metadata and replacing values as specified.

 In the future, we can support creating these templates from the different frameworks in a command directly within SAM CLI but is out of scope in the initial implementation of support.